novak-99/ex/docs/source/Tutorials/Distributions.rst

 Distributions
 =====

-Cpplex contains two distribution modules: one for discrete distributions, and one for continuous distributions.
+Cpplex contains two distribution modules: one for discrete distributions and one for continuous distributions.
 We will explore both in this tutorial.

 We can first begin by creating a discrete distribution object.